ingramleedy/Airport_Restaurants/README.md

 ## History and Future

 * Version 1.0 is a working concept.
-Content Packs allow offline content to downloaded while without Internet connectivity.
+Content Packs allow offline content to viewed in flight without Internet connectivity.

 * A future version may add an additional offline *Profile* page with pictures, addresses, and links to Google Maps for pictures, reviews, and menus